wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-storm-sensor-data-analysis.md

 <properties
-   pageTitle="Analyze sensor data with Apache Storm and HBase | Windows Azure" description="Learn how to connect to Apache Storm with a virtual network.
+   pageTitle="Analyze sensor data with Apache Storm and HBase | Azure" description="Learn how to connect to Apache Storm with a virtual network.
 Use Storm with HBase to process sensor data from an event hub and visualize it with D3.js." services="hdinsight" documentationCenter=""